Content starts here

 The State Elections Commission (CEE) launched the Electronic Voter Registry (eRE), where changes and requests can be made electronically and in real time.
 To make a request, you must create an account.
 Services available through the eRE include registering to vote, reactivating an account and changing your address.

-• In person: Visit the office of the Permanent Registration Board (JIP, Junta de Inscripción Permanente) in your municipality or electoral precinct.
+• In person: Visit the office of the Permanent Registration Board (JIP, Junta de Inscripción Permanente) for your municipality or electoral precinct.
 JIP offices are open Monday through Friday from 8 a.m. to 4:15 p.m.
 Check the directory to locate the nearest office or call 787-777-8682, ext.
 2362.

 • Online: Create an account on the Electronic Voter Registry web page and have your personal information on hand.
 Once you have an active account, you will be able to register.